psoukie/psoukie.github.io/_notes/Roadmap.md

 | Factbox    | `>> `<br />`{: float}`  | `<aside class="box">`       |
 | Quotation  | `> `      | `<blockquote>`              |

+Also added `.source` to be used under blockquotes.

 ## YAML Tricks

 - The first paragraph of the article can be formatted as a lede paragraph using YAML `lede: true`